-The Board has also appointed Mr. Rajiv Kaul, President, as the Key Managerial Personnel of the Company.
+Mr. Rajiv Kaul, President and a Key Managerial Personnel, has resigned from the services of the Company, with effect from 16th October, 2019.

-11. Number of Meetings of the Board
+12. Meetings of the Board

 Regular meetings of the Board are held to discuss and decide on various business policies, strategies and other businesses.
 The schedule of the Board / Committee meetings to be held in the forthcoming financial year are circulated to the Directors in advance to enable them to plan their time schedule for effective participation in the meetings.